Casey Cizikas: Playing career

 The Mississauga St. Michael's Majors selected Cizikas with their first selection, third overall, in the 2007 Ontario Hockey League (OHL) Priority Selection draft.
 He made his OHL debut in the 2007–08 season, finishing tenth in rookie scoring with 41 points in 62 games.

 At the 2009 NHL Entry Draft, Cizikas was selected by the New York Islanders with their fourth round pick, 92nd overall.
 He returned to the Majors for the 2009–10 season, where he tied for the team lead in scoring with 62 points and led with a plus-minus rating of +32.
 Cizikas served as their captain in the 2010–11 season, where he recorded 64 points.
 He added 19 more in the OHL playoffs that year, leading the Majors to the championship series, which they ultimately lost to the Owen Sound Attack in seven games.

 Cizikas spent the majority of the 2011–12 season in the American Hockey League (AHL) with the Islanders' minor league affiliate, the Bridgeport Sound Tigers.
 He scored his first two goals with the team on October 18, 2011, against the Providence Bruins, and was second in team scoring with 45 points by the end of the season.
 He was recalled by the Islanders during the season, and made his NHL debut on February 24, 2012, against the New York Rangers.
 He appeared in 15 games with the Islanders that season and recorded four assists.
 His first two NHL points came on March 1, 2012, against the Philadelphia Flyers.
 After returning to the Sound Tigers, an upper body injury prevented him from playing in the team's last five games of the regular season, but he returned in time for the playoffs.

 As a result of the 2012–13 NHL lockout, Cizikas began the season with the Sound Tigers.
 He had 21 points in 31 games with Bridgeport before the labour dispute was settled and he was recalled to the Islanders.
 He then scored his first career NHL goal on January 29, 2013, against goaltender Marc-André Fleury of the Pittsburgh Penguins.
 Cizikas finished the season with six goals and 15 points in 45 regular season games, then added four points in six Stanley Cup playoff games.

 During the 2015–16 campaign, Cizikas' line, consisting of him, Matt Martin, and Cal Clutterbuck was considered to be the best 4th line in the NHL by hockey analysts.
 Cizikas is commonly considered to be one of the best fourth line players in the NHL.
 On June 2, 2016, Cizikas signed a new five-year contract with the Islanders.
 On April 5, 2018, Cizikas was presented with the Islanders' Bob Nystrom Award for 2017–18.
 On May 24, 2019, Cizikas received his second Bob Nystrom Award.

 On September 1, 2021, Cizikas was re-signed to a six-year, $15 million contract by the Islanders.
+On April 21, 2023, he scored the first playoff goal at UBS Arena.